Supportive care services

 Our spiritual health staff provide respectful, spiritual and emotional care to people of all faiths, including those who identify as nonreligious.

-SCCA is very fortunate to have over 200 caring volunteers providing over 1,600 hours of service annually working with our patients and families.
+SCCA is very fortunate to have over 200 caring volunteers providing more than 1,600 hours of service annually working with our patients and families.
 Our dedicated volunteers provide vital practical and social support for our patients and their families in a variety of ways.

 Our patient and family resource center provides information and educational materials related to a specific cancer topic, help finding a support group, virtual wig fittings, and notary services.